 The survey was conducted in the first week of February 2024 at two elite higher education institutions in Ivory Coast (\textit{Institut National Polytechnique Houphou\"{e}t-Boigny}, INP-HB and \textit{Ecole Nationale de Statistiques et d'Economie Appliqu\'ee}, ENSEA), that train students in STEM (Science, Technology, Engineering and Mathematics) degrees, and Statistics, Business and Economics, respectively.
 Entry in each of these institutions is through a selective exam.
 Together, they bring about 900 to 1,000 new graduates on the labour market each year.
 A number of well-known alumni of these two universities serve in high-ranked positions both in the Ivorian government and in private corporations.\footnote{Accurate proportions of those who are civil servants and those working in the private sector are not available yet, as these information have only started to be systematically collected recently.
 Among tertiary educated, the public sector offers about half of formal wage employment in C\^ote d'Ivoire \citep{girsberger2022}.} Hence, the sample represents some of the best students in the country.

-The context is one of skill shortage where firms struggle to satisfy their demand for labour.
-Quotes from two human resources directors illustrate vividly the skill shortage on one side: `Industrial engineers are rare, only the INP-HB trains good profiles but not enough of them are being trained to meet the needs of all the companies in Côte d'Ivoire.', and the comparative advantage of students from these institutions on the other side: `There are other schools that train industrial engineers but we will not entrust our factories to these young people trained in schools other than the INP-HB.'\citep[Both cited from][]{iom2023}.
+The context of the study is one of skill shortage where firms struggle to satisfy their demand for labour.
+Quotes from two human resources directors illustrate vividly the skill shortage on the one hand: `Industrial engineers are rare, only the INP-HB trains good profiles but not enough of them are being trained to meet the needs of all the companies in Côte d'Ivoire', and the comparative advantage of students from these institutions on the other hand: `There are other schools that train industrial engineers, but we will not entrust our factories to these young people trained in schools other than the INP-HB.' \citep[Both cited from][]{iom2023}.

 The target population was students in their last year, after either of a 3-year, 4-year or 5-year degree.
 The survey was implemented as a Computer Assisted Personal Interview, with five enumerators meeting students in or around their dorm-rooms.
-The usable sample covers students 587 interviews.
-The vast majority of respondents are between 21 and 25 year old, with a proportion of 30 percent women, which is representative of this population.
+The usable sample covers 587 interviews.
+The vast majority of respondents are between 21 and 25 years old, with a proportion of 30 percent women, which is representative of this population.